Safely Transporting Bee Hives in Your Car

 If you, like me, do not have access to a truck, you will probably be forced to go with your car trunk.
 Don’t worry, they will be fine with the heat, their hive is usually pretty warm.
 I wouldn’t keep them in the trunk much longer than you need to but they will certainly be fine.

-There is one word of warning that I would give you if you do drive them around town in your car, please, please, please, make sure that you seal your boxes as well as humanly possible.
+There is one warning that I would give you if you do drive them around town in your car: please, please, please, make sure that you seal your boxes as well as humanly possible.
 I was in a hurry one time when taking two new nucs from one bee yard to my house.
-Let me share a very good mathematical formula that is very important for you to know when keeping bees:

 you in a hurry / cheap tape + angry bees = not good